seungyoon-Choi/DITTO_official/README.md

 ## Introduction
 Implementation of **Dynamic Time-aware Continual User Representation Learning**

-Continual learning method with replay approach on graph structured data.
-The structure learning framework and experience replay approach were used to prevent catastrophic forgetting.
+Continual user representation learning method in a practical scenario.
+The key idea is transfer learning for both forward/backward directions to prevent catastrophic forgetting while allowing the previous knowledge to adapt to the current data distribution.

 ## Basics